dubzzz/pure-rand/README.md

 **Non-uniform usage**

-While not recommended as non-uniform distribution implies that one or several values from the range will be more likely than others, it might be tempting for people wanting the maximal throughput.
+While not recommended as non-uniform distribution implies that one or several values from the range will be more likely than others, it might be tempting for people wanting to maximize the throughput.

 ```javascript
 import prand from 'pure-rand';